parisa-mohamadi/KlarnaAssignmentByParisa/README.md

 - Retrofit: For making API requests and handling responses.
 - Jetpack Compose: For building modern and responsive UI.
 - Dagger Hilt: which provides a smooth dependency injection way in android.
-- Data Binding: For binding UI components to data sources.
 - LiveData: For observing data changes and updating the UI.
 - ViewModel: For managing UI-related data in a lifecycle-conscious way.
 - Coroutines: for asynchronous programming.